Five-spice Roasted Chicken Wings (五香烤鸡翅)

 - 1 kg of chicken wings

 - 1.5 tsp of Sugar

 - 2 cloves of garlic grated

 - 1 tbsp of Cornstarch

 - 1.5 tsp of Paprika

-Wrap a baking pan with tin foil and place a rack on top of that.
+- Wrap a baking pan with tin foil and place a rack on top of that.
 Put the chicken on the rack.
 Leave some space between each other.
-This will go into a fridge uncovered overnight.
-We want the chicken skin to be completely dry which is the key to get a crispy result.
+Let this sit in the fridge uncovered 24 hours or until the chicken skin is completely dry.
 If you don’t have space in your fridge, you can just place the chicken wings right under a fan for 4-5 hours.
-Don’t worry, this will not dry out the meat inside, it only dehydrates the skin.

-Turn the heat to medium and bring this to a simmer.
-Turn off the heat and throw in 1/4 cup of cold butter.
-We’re going to use the rest of the heat to melt it.
+- In a saucepot, add 1/3 cup of hot sauce, 1.5 tbsp of honey, 1 clove of grated garlic, 1/4 tsp of five-spice powder.
+Mix well and bring this to a simmer.
+Turn off the stove and throw in 1/4 cup of cold butter.
+Use the rest of the heat to melt it.
 If you keep heating it, the temperature will climb up.
-If it passes 120°C, the butter will start breaking.
+Once it reaches 120°C, the butter will start breaking.
 You will end up with a clear separation where the oil is floating on the top and the sauce is sinking at the bottom.

 - Coat the sauce with the wings and enjoy!